How do you sleep? How many hours do you need personally? Are you getting a good night’s sleep?

-- Listen to an audio book or podcast – Maybe a Humorous audio books
+- Listen to an audio book or podcast.

-- Get yourself organised for the day ahead.
-Make sandwiches.
-Clear the decks in your kitchen.
+- Get yourself organised for the day ahead: Write a list.
+Make sandwiches, or salad ready for tomorrow’s lunch and clear the decks in your kitchen.

 - Close the curtains, and turn down the dimmer switches on lights if you can to help prepare you for bed.

 How do you fall asleep in 5 minutes?

 Try to stop worrying.
 Count sheep if you have to.
 Or say your prayers.
 Or chant (in your head not out loud!)

 Here’s a trick that acts like a tranquilliser.

 “This technique acts like a natural tranquilizer by slowing down your heart rate.
 According to Dr. Andrew Weil, director of the Arizona Center for Integrative Medicine at the University of Arizona, “Unlike sleep medications, which often lose effectiveness over time, four-seven-eight breathing is subtle at first but gains power with practice.”
 The Loop.